At Acacia Park, we invite you to . . .

 WONDER with us at the mystery that is God, a mystery to be experienced rather than solved;

 CELEBRATE with us, giving thanks for God’s blessings to us and presence in us;

 SHARE your gifts and passions to care for others in the community; share your burdens and experience the healing love of Christ.

 Winter Worship and Fellowship Events at Acacia Park Lutheran Church

-Since last March we have needed to figure out what being church looks like when we can’t physically be together.
-With this in mind, Acacia Park has embarked on a new wave of virtual worship and community.
+As we continue to figure out what being church looks like when we can’t physically be together, Acacia Park is marking the winter season with additions to our virtual worship and fellowship offerings.
 Please read on for all the ways to stay connected!

 9:30-10:30 am: Zoom worship where we can experience the self-guided worship together.